5g-mobility/5g-mobility/README.md

 6. Presence of stopped vehicles on the road

 	**Nice to Have**
-	1. Presence of vehicles on the side
+	1. Presence of vehicles on the side of the road
 	2. The velocity on the radar can tell whether the road and the weather are in good conditions for the current velocity.
-If people go too fast the conditions are good.
+If people go too fast the conditions are good

 	**Future Work**
-	1. Detect models of cars and check ambiental footprint taking in account max velocity allowed and model consumption.
+	1. Detect models of cars and check ambiental footprint taking in account max velocity allowed and model consumption

 ### Car 2 Infrastructure / Infrastructure 2 Car
 1. Detect adverse conditions
 	1. Rain sensors
 	2. Light sensors detect that the headlights turned on
 	3. Detect if the fog headlights turned on
 2. Calculate the carbon footprint by detecting the model of the car and how much it consumes